Spotting The Early Peripheral Neuropathy Symptoms

 Viasox — fancy diabetic socks to aid in peripheral neuropathy pain management

 For many people living with diabetic neuropathy, foot pain is a common fact of daily life.
-Luckily, there are plenty of ways to help manage this pain so that you can still do the things you enjoy.
+Luckily, there are plenty of ways to help manage this pain so you can still do what you enjoy.

-Viasox is proud to offer the world’s first fancy diabetic socks in North America.
-Our non-binding diabetic socks and diabetic compression socks are specially designed to deliver the right amount of pressure to help reduce swelling and numbness in your feet while improving blood flow and providing foot protection.
+Viasox is proud to offer the world's first fancy diabetic socks in North America.
+Our non-binding diabetic socks are ultra-stretchy, aid in free circulation and help protect the sensitive feet and calves.
+Our compression socks deliver 12-15 mmHg graduated pressure to help reduce swelling and numbness in your feet while improving blood flow and providing foot protection.

-Our ultra-stretchy socks are available online in a wide variety of colors and patterns.
-Shop our selection today to add this must-have tool to your peripheral neuropathy pain management plan.
+Our stretchy diabetic socks and compression socks are available online in various colors and patterns.
+Shop our collections today to add this must-have tool to your peripheral neuropathy pain management plan.

 Back to blog